-Faculty: Jennifer Hill, Tracy Marshall, Shannon Panfilio-Padden, Ryan Roberts, and LoriAnn Sanchez (Department Chair)
+Faculty: Jennifer Hill, Tracy Marshall, Shannon Panfilio-Padden, Holly Ripley, LoriAnn Sanchez (Department Chair), and Whitney Ward

 Mission: The mission of the Department of Education at Northwest Nazarene University is to be a Christ-centered unit that develops capable, compassionate educators who are determined and prepared to meet the educational needs of young people in a changing world.
 This mission drives our work in undergraduate, graduate, and continuing education programs.
 It is articulated through the Learned-centered CORE conceptual framework underpinning all education programs.

 Learning Objectives: Outcomes for NNU's education programs are aligned with the Idaho Core Teaching Standards.

 Standard 1: Learner Development.
 The teacher understands how learners grow and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas, and designs and implements developmentally appropriate and challenging learning experiences.

 Standard 2: Learning Differences.
 The teacher uses understanding of individual differences and diverse cultures and communities to ensure inclusive learning environments that enable each learner to meet high standards.

 Standard 3: Learning Environments.
 The teacher works with others to create environments that support individual and collaborative learning, and that encourage positive social interaction, active engagement in learning, and self-motivation.

 Standard 4: Content Knowledge.
 The teacher understands the central concepts, tools of inquiry, and structures of the discipline(s) he or she teaches and creates learning experiences that make the discipline accessible and meaningful for learners to assure mastery of the content.